oracle-livelabs/goldengate/ggsa-pipeline/Introduction/introduction.md

 ### Workshop Objectives

-* Lab 1: Review how to replicate GoldenGate
+In this lab you:

+* Create OCI GoldenGate deployments and connections
-* Lab 2: Create and deploy GoldenGate Stream Analytics
+* Create and deploy GoldenGate Stream Analytics
-* Lab 3: Setup a Stream Analytics pipeline
+* Set up a Stream Analytics pipeline

 ### Prerequisites